curie3170/curie3170.github.io/index.md

 Before joining GIST, I worked for 20 months as a CMOS image sensor software developer at Samsung Electronics' Advanced Sensor Development Team.
 I earned my M.S. in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST) in 2021 under the guidance of Jong-Hwan Kim at [the RIT Lab](https://rit.kaist.ac.kr/).
-I reciever my B.S. in Electrical Engineering from Korea University in 2019.
+I recieved my B.S. in Electrical Engineering from Korea University in 2019.

 I also love to crossfit, freediving, hiking and camping!